 Customizable interdisciplinary general education.
 The Discovery Program offers over 40 one-credit Honors course modules that cover key concepts in the participating disciplines related to collaborative technology innovation for societal impact.
 Students choose the modules that best fit their interdisciplinary collaboration interests.
 All modules employ a flipped classroom format, combining rich faculty-student interactions both in person and online, which facilitates flexible scheduling.
 All modules count toward Pathways general education requirements.

-Each student is assigned an Honors faculty mentor who helps the student connect their disciplinary education within their degree area to transdisciplinary education in technology innovation.
+Each student is assigned an Honors faculty advisor who helps the student connect their disciplinary education within their degree area to transdisciplinary education in technology innovation.